Blog

 While there are no perfect foolproof solutions, here are some practical ways for new parents to minimize their sleep debt:

 1. Switch nighttime duties with a partner or caregiver.
 If possible, alternate nights or times of night between one partner sleeping and the other is “on call.”
 If nursing, mom can breastfeed and partner can do the diaper changes and soothing.
-Other options are for Mom to pump during the day and having partner give baby a bottle or supplement with formula overnight.
+If you’re breastfeeding, this can give 2-3 more hours of sleep each night .
+Other options are to pump during the day and have partner give baby a bottle or supplement with formula overnight.
 Work with your lactation consultant or pediatrician to figure out what is best for you.

 2. Get regular exercise.
 Exercise releases endorphins, increases healthy energy levels and lowers the risk of mood swings.
 Even if you are too tired, gentle exercise during the day, such as walking or yoga, can increase sleep.

 3. Do not consume too much food or alcohol before bedtime.
-Eating or drinking too much in the evening can over stimulate the digestive system and interfere with natural sleep rhythms, particularly reducing reduces rapid eye movement (REM) sleep.
+Eating or drinking too much in the evening can overstimulate the digestive system and interfere with natural sleep rhythms, particularly reducing rapid eye movement (REM) sleep.

 4. Ask for help!
-It is important to rely on family members, friends, babysitters, night nurses, etc. for help.
+It is important to rely on family members, friends or professional newborn care providers for help.
 There is nothing wrong with having another person tend to the baby or household tasks while you catch up on much needed rest if it will make you a better, more attentive parent.
+Find your local Let Mommy Sleep team.

 newborn sleeping in crib, postpartum mom in bed

 Being a new parent is tiring, especially for those in the postpartum phase recovering from childbirth.
-IT IS OKAY to have dirty dishes and unfolded laundry.
-New parents, especially breastfeeding mothers, need their energy and while you may feel like you are missing out on “getting things done,” you will actually be catching up on something very important…repaying your sleep debt.
+New parents need energy, and while you may feel like sleeping means you’re not being productive, you are actually doing one of the best possible things you can for your physical and mental health.